jekyll/jekyll/docs/_docs/collections.md

   <p>Except for documents in hard-coded default collection <code>posts</code>, all documents in collections
     you create, are accessible via Liquid irrespective of their assigned date, if any, and therefore renderable.
   </p>
-  <p>However documents are attempted to be physically output (written to disk) only if the concerned collection
+  <p>However documents are attempted to be written to disk only if the concerned collection
     metadata has <code>output: true</code>.
 Additionally, future-dated documents are only written if
     <code>site.future</code> <em>is also true</em>.
   </p>
-  <p>A more fine-grained control over documents being written to disk can be further excercised by setting
+  <p>More fine-grained control over documents being written to disk can be exercised by setting
     <code>published: false</code> (<em><code>true</code> by default</em>) in the document's front matter.
   </p>
 </div>